 This is a trait shared by all the Heralds of Valdemar; they're famous for it.
 One cannot be Chosen as a Herald without it, or at least the potential for it, and the Companions make sure it stays intact.
 However, the Heralds are not plaster saints.
 They frequently suffer the downsides of Samaritan Syndrome (for some, like Vanyel, it goes all the way into Chronic Hero Syndrome), have interpersonal conflicts and moral crises like anyone else, and are anything but chaste.
 Further, they are first in the line of fire when Valdemar needs defending.
 While their Companions help them keep a moral compass, they also counsel against falling into the Lawful Stupid trap, and many a Herald is recruited from a shady or morally questionable background, including a con artist, a thief, an outland mercenary leader, an enemy officer, and more than one individual on their way to the gallows for murder.

 Harry himself seems like he would qualify.
-He spends two years being tempted by the shadow of a fallen angel.
+He spends three to four years being tempted by the shadow of a fallen angel.
+During that time, she was slowly putting pressure on his temper to make it even more hair trigger.
+And while he did enjoy some of the perks the shadow gave him, like being able to speak dead languages, he never gave into the darker aspects of this.
 Eventually he converts the shadow angel to good, or at least good enough to sacrifice herself to save him.
 Though he hypothesizes that the actual angel would be as impossible to change as she claims, but as the shadow is imprinted in his mind, it's as malleable as that medium.
+For this action and his resistance, he was rewarded with Soulfire, Hellfire's opposite and called repeatedly "the fires of Creation."

 Later, Morgan, who unrelentingly harassed him when he feared Harry to be a warlock, comes to him for help.
 Lara even knows he is sheltering Morgan because people in trouble go to Harry, and Harry helps them.
 Though the White Council is bent on executing Morgan even if he might be innocent — politics demands — Harry sticks through thick and thin trying to exonerate him.
 After Morgan's Heroic Sacrifice, he does not try to argue with the Malicious Slander that portrays Morgan as a traitor, but he clearly regards it as Dirty Business.